 - How to guide restaurant staff

 - Put a future game plan in place

-Most businesses are being impacted by the novel coronavirus (COVID-19) outbreak, and restaurants are no exception.
-In fact, restaurants are starting to see a drop in sales as people stay home and try to limit the spread of this disease… particularly Chinese restaurants.
+Most local businesses are being severely impacted by the novel coronavirus (COVID-19) outbreak, and restaurants are no exception.
+In fact, restaurants were among the first to see a drop in sales as people stayed home and trid to limit the spread of this disease… particularly Chinese restaurants.

 Through this guide, we’ll give you expert direction from the SBA and CDC on how to maintain a healthy work environment for your employees and customers as well as provide suggestions for how to keep business flowing during this time.